Actuarial-Control-Cycle-Part-A-2023-T1/Supreme/README.md

 | Average  | Half population are willing to relocate in the high-risk area, <br>Half population are willing to relocate in the medium-risk area.</br> |
 | Unfavourable   | All population are willing to relocate in the high-risk area, <br>All population are not willing to relocate in the medium-risk area.</br>|

-Assume that the cost for the program under favourable scenario is C. (Detailed simulation results could be found in the Appendix E)
+Assume that the cost for the program under favourable scenario is C. (Detailed simulation results could be found in the Appendix)

 |Scenarios |  |
 | ------------- | ------------- |